Wavex-Labs/wavexcard-blockchain/README.md

 ### Testing

-The project includes comprehensive tests for all major functionality:
+The project includes **comprehensive tests for all major functionality**:

 - Contract deployment
 - Template management